Home / Travel Europe / Travel Spain / 25 Best Things to do in Seville Spain + Free Sightseeing Map

 Plaza de Espanya Seville

-Although not a UNESCO World Heritage Site, Plaza de Espana is worth your time.
+Although not a UNESCO World Heritage Site, Plaza de España is worth your time.
 And it is free to explore the plaza.

-Today the plaza is home to government administration offices.
+Today, the plaza is home to government administration offices.

-Take a river cruise on the Guadalquivir
+8. Take a river cruise on the Guadalquivir

-Guadalquivir gives Seville its character and personality, whether it is the Torre del oro or the bohemian quarters you just cannot miss the river.
+Guadalquivir gives Seville its character and personality, whether it is the Torre del Oro or the bohemian quarters, you just cannot miss the river.

-Take a yacht or a river cruise on the Guadalquivir, ideally in the evening to admire the city lights from both sides of the river – one the bustling center and the other a little offbeat!
+Take a yacht or a river cruise on the Guadalquivir, ideally in the evening to admire the city lights from both sides of the river – one on the bustling center and the other a little offbeat!

 TICKETS

-Go a Tapas food tour
+9. Go on a Tapas food tour

 Spinach and Chickpeas in Seville

 Tapas are small portions of food ranging from 1 to 3 euros per tapa and are a fantastic way to try out the local cuisine.
-Choose from sherry wine to beer, cheese tapa to pork cheeks and chickpeas and the list here is endless.
+Choose from sherry wine to beer, cheese tapa to pork cheeks and chickpeas, and the list here is endless.
 And everything is quite affordable.

-Taking a tapas tour will help you understand the origins of the food traditions and the ingredients and the influence of the Islamic and Christian dynasties.
-In a guided tour, you will be led by a local tour guide who will take you to 3-4 different restaurants serving authentic tapas and sharing stories about Seville.
-Here is our detailed post about tapas in Seville Spain
+On a guided tour, you will be led by a local tour guide who will take you to 3-4 different restaurants serving authentic tapas and sharing stories about Seville.
+Here is our detailed post about tapas in Seville, Spain

 Torre del Oro in Seville Spain - Best things to do in Seville

-Today the Torre del Oro stands tall on one side of the river Guadalquivir and is home to a maritime museum.
+Today, the Torre del Oro stands tall on one side of the river Guadalquivir and is home to a maritime museum.

-Visit the Las Dueñas Palace
+11. Visit the Las Dueñas Palace

 What to see in Seville other than the Royal Alcazar Palace?
 Well, there is another palace that is worth a visit – the Las Dueñas Palace.
 Often not very visited, the Las Dueñas Palace is a beautiful palace built in Moorish and Renaissance styles of architecture.